Michigan Street: Orange County shooting | WFTV

 Interactive map: 2018 homicides in Orange County

-A family member called deputies to check on their loved one at the bail bonds business, and that's when deputies found the victim, James Cole, dead, investigators said.
+A family member called deputies to check on their loved one at the bail bonds business, and that's when deputies found Cole dead, investigators said.

 "We don't know when the actual incident happened.
 We just know the family member tried to reach their loved one and couldn't get ahold of him," said Jane Watrel, spokeswoman for the Orange County Sheriff's Office.